 - This straight stretch of the River Arun was cut by the London, Brighton & South Coast Railway in 1863.
 By allowing river traffic to bypass Burpham it saved them having to build two expensive swing bridges on the Mid Sussex line.

-- As the name of the road here suggests, Swanbourne Lake was enlarged and landscaped in the 1780s from an existing mill pond.
+- As suggested by the road name, Swanbourne Lake was enlarged and landscaped in the 1780s from an existing mill pond.

 - The stone walls are the remains of Blackfriars, a 13thC Dominican Friary dissolved by HenryⅧ in 1538.
 As shown on older maps, the site was previously wrongly identified as the hospital of The Holy Trinity, or Maison Dieu.